pooltogether/documentation/protocol/prize-pool/fairness.md

 * Total amount of outstanding tickets for a given prize
 * Gas fees of entering and exiting the pool

-To find the ideal credit limit it is best to estimate the **effective apr** a pool is offering.
+To find the ideal credit limit it is best to estimate the **effective APR** a pool is offering.

 **Example**